President's Community Fund

 Funding and Eligibility

-The President’s Community Fund will provide £5m over 5 years to support a variety of small, medium and large projects.
+The President’s Community Fund will provide £5m over 5 years until 2026 to support a variety of small, medium and large projects.
 Proposals are welcomed from all College campuses and collaborative proposals between staff and students are encouraged.

 To be eligible to apply, projects must meet the following criteria: